-This St. Patrick’s Day, just say no to Guinness.
+Just say no to Guinness.
 And Smithwick’s.
 And Harp.
-Yeah, yeah, but it’s St. Patty’s Day – I get it.
-I just can’t support drinking mediocre, stale beer, especially when we live smack dab in the middle of the most vibrant, most innovative beer culture the world has ever seen?
+Even if it is St. Patty’s Day, just say no. Why drink imported beer when we live smack dab in the middle of the most vibrant, most innovative beer culture the world has ever seen?

 The United States is making the best beer in the world, bar none.
 Better than Germany, better than the Czech Republic, better than Belgium.
 That’s right, better than Belgium.
-If you want to drink local, and drink well, beer is the ticket.
+If you want to drink local and drink well, beer is the ticket.

 Our brewers regularly experiment with different styles, the blending of styles, and ingredients not often found in beer.
 This leads to a diversity of choice that is unheard of elsewhere.
 (It’s highly unlikely, for example, that Guinness will be offering a stout brewed with chicory anytime soon – but our own Dogfish Head offers that tasty option!)

 In addition, for most beers sold in the world, freshness is crucial to overall quality.
-Yes, there are some bottle conditioned beers with high alcohol volumes that can benefit from some time, but these are a very, very small percentage of beers sold.
+Yes, there are some bottle-conditioned beers with high alcohol volumes that can benefit from some time, but these are a very, very small percentage of beers sold.